jundalisay/superblist/content/en/material/principles/part-1/chapter-02.md

 ---

-In the metaphysical domain exists the aetheral layer which we divide into 2 sublayers:
+In the metaphysical domain exists the aetheral layer, which we divide into 3 sublayers:

 Sublayer | Example
 --- | ---
-Higher (Abstract) | The idea of a shoe, the feeling of hunger, the soul of a dog and that of a society Lower (Physicalized) | The thought of a shoe, the emotion of need, the personality of a dog and of a society
+Upper | The soul of a dog-identity, the soul of a society-identity Mid | The idea of a shoe, the feeling of hunger, the personality of the dog or society Lower | The thought of a shoe, the emotion of need

 <!-- 1.
 Physical: Your physical shoes, breakfast, dog, and country go here
 2. Aethereal:  go here  -->